yuanqing/create-figma-plugin/docs/ui.md

 ## Using a custom UI library

-To use a custom UI library instead of `@create-figma-plugin/ui`, write your plugin command’s UI implementation as follows:
+To use a custom UI library instead of `@create-figma-plugin/ui`, write your UI implementation as follows:

 ```ts
 // src/ui.ts